bradford-hamilton/Ruby-On-Quails/guides/source/active_record_validations.md

 Working with Validation Errors
 ------------------------------

-In addition to the `valid?` and `invalid?` methods covered earlier, Rails provides a number of methods for working with the `errors` collection and inquiring about the validity of objects.
+In addition to the `valid?` and `invalid?` methods covered earlier, Quails provides a number of methods for working with the `errors` collection and inquiring about the validity of objects.

 The following is a list of the most commonly used methods.
 Please refer to the `ActiveModel::Errors` documentation for a list of all the available methods.